-Overnight NeuStart's workforce was faced with health concerns that negatively impacted daily operations; several team members fell ill with COVID-19.
+Overnight NeuStart's workforce faced health concerns that negatively impacted daily operations; several team members fell ill with COVID-19.
 Those employees able to work managed not only their duties but also others.
-The remote workforce lacked an efficient method to communicate with each other, resulting in duplication of efforts and missed critical areas such as verifying the patients' insurance coverage and collecting the patient's co-pay for services.
-NeuStart's primary source of revenue is insurance-based, and now, with location changes, insurance companies required specific charting and billing guidelines for insurance claims to process.
-NeuStart's one full-time biller was unable to manage these changes along with processing the 1,700-plus claims monthly.
+The remote workforce lacked an efficient method to communicate with each other, resulting in duplication of efforts and missed critical areas.
+NeuStart's primary source of revenue is insurance-based, and now, with location changes, insurance companies require specific charting and billing guidelines for processing insurance claims.
+NeuStart's one full-time biller could not manage these changes while processing the

+1,700-plus claims monthly.
 Having the remote workflow increased the administrative burden causing NeuStart to hire a billing assistant to support the primary biller.